 STUDENT CONDUCT POLICY

-1. ATTENDANCE/PUNCTUALITY - Students must be in their seats by 7:00.
-Please understand that our instructors, and their industry guests, expect that their workshops will not be interrupted by late walk-ins.
+1. ATTENDANCE/PUNCTUALITY - Students must be signed in and ready for class by the class start time.
+Please understand that our instructors, and their industry guests, expect that their workshops will not be interrupted by late arrivals.

-3. PHONE USE - Making phone calls or texting in the classroom while the class is in session is not permitted.
+2. PHONE USE - Making phone calls or texting while the class is in session is not permitted.
 Please be respectful of the instructors and your fellow classmates by using your phone during the break, or before or after class.
 Please make sure to turn off your cell phone before class begins.

-4. RECORDING DEVICES -Recording devices of any kind are not permitted in the classroom.
+3. RECORDING DEVICES -Recording of any kind is not permitted during class.
 Instructors expect that classroom discussion will be kept confidential and that materials will not be redistributed.

 GROUNDS FOR DISMISSAL OR NON-CONTINUANCE